 When you complete the survey you will have the option to enter a prize draw for one of three £100 prizes.
-If you decide to take part then there is a link in the survey to take you to a separate Visit Wales web page to provide your email address and so your email will not be part of your survey response which remains anonymous.
-This is completely voluntary and you do not need to provide your email address if you do not wish to take part in the prize draw.
+If you decide to take part, there is a link in the survey to take you to a separate Visit Wales web page to provide your email address and name.
+Neither your email address nor your name will be part of your survey response which remains anonymous.
+This is completely voluntary and you do not need to provide your email address or name if you do not wish to take part in the prize draw.

 What is the lawful basis for using your data?

 The lawful basis for processing information in this data collection exercise is our public task; that is, exercising our official authority to undertake the core role and functions of the Welsh Government.